A pair of kettledrums or timpani.

 In the nineteenth century, instrument makes began to produce machine kettledrums that could retune more easily, enabling players to play more chromatic parts.
 A master screw that altered the pitch of all the tuning screws at once was introduced in 1812.
 However, this model placed much of the tuning mechanism inside the bowl of the drum and impaired the purity of the tone.

 A German system invented around 1850 altered the tension of the head by rotating the whole drum.
-Pedal-tuned drums appeared around 1880 and became the norm in orchestras from the early-20th century.
+Pedal-tuned drums appeared around 1880 and became the norm in orchestras from the early-twentieth century.
 Plastic kettledrum heads were introduced around 1960, providing a durable skin far less affected by atmospheric conditions than vellum, which sagged and went flat when the air was humid, and tightened and went sharp when the air was dry – thus altering the pitch of the drum after it had been tuned.

 The modern kettledrumTypically, a modern symphony will have five kettledrums, covering a range of D to b.
 The drummer uses a range of different sticks of varying thicknesses, covered in felt, wood, cork, rubber, and plastic, to achieve different timbres.
 Rolls are played as single-stroke rolls.
 Each drum has a reliable range of a fifth, as tuning becomes inconsistent at the extreme ends of a drum's range.